UnitVectorY-Labs/uvy-labs-guide/docs/javadevelopment/codecoverage.md

 # Code Coverage

 One of the key predictors of high quality code is effective test coverage.
 UnitVectorY Labs applications written in Java use the JaCoCo library to measure code coverage.
+To assist with the analysis of code coverage, the [Codecov](https://about.codecov.io/) service is used to provide a visual representation of the code coverage.

 The following are the steps to add code coverage to a Java project.

 ## Add JaCoCo to the POM file